david-ist/Purecloud-GET-userID/README.md

 # Purecloud-GET-userID
-Example script on how to create authentication token with Genesys Cloud environment and with that retrieve UserID.
+Example script on how to create authentication token within Genesys Cloud environment and with that retrieve any or all UserID.